leoforschool16/leoforschool16/README.md

 My qualifications include Cisco Networking Essentials certification and HubSpot's SEO certification, which demonstrate my commitment to staying up-to-date with industry standards and best practices.
 I am dedicated to making a meaningful impact in IT by leveraging my skills, experience, and a continuous thirst for knowledge and innovation.

-📫 How to reach me:
+📫 How to reach me: leozotomayorforschool@gmail.com

-E-mail: leozotomayorforschool@gmail.com

 <!--
 **leoforschool16/leoforschool16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.